-The HHEAR Program provides health researchers access to laboratory and data analysis services, to add or expand assessment of environmental exposures to their research.
+The HHEAR Program provides health researchers access to laboratory and data analysis services, to add or expand assessment of environmental exposures to their research or to expand their assessments.
 Are you eligible for HHEAR Services?
 Check the eligibility criteria below to find out.
-If you have questions, contact HHEARHelp@Westat.com.
+If you have additional questions about eligibility, contact HHEARHelp@Westat.com.

 You may be eligible to access HHEAR services if you meet the following criteria: